Not as glamorous as the queen or as famous as the worker bee, drones aren't around for long but they have a very important job

 They fly to the mating grounds each day or they hang round a hive on the look out for a new queen.
 A clever interplay of pheromones means that they ignore a sister queen in their own hive (again avoiding inbreeding).

 Having no sting, they are not a threat to a colony and so the workers will let in drones from other hives.
 Whilst waiting to fly out each morning, the drones just hang around; doing no work and being fed by the workers.
 And here is the reason for their rather sad end.

 As autumn approaches, the colony has no need of drones.
 The hive will need all its resources to survive the winter.
 The workers stop feeding them and shove them out into the cold.
 Rather harsh for the drones but for the sisterhood, it makes perfect sense.

-Just so you know - this amazing close up of a drone comes from Gilles San Martin via https://creativecommons.org/licenses/by-sa/2.0/
+Just so you know - the amazing close up of a drone comes from Gilles San Martin via https://creativecommons.org/licenses/by-sa/2.0/